iabraham/pyhcp/README.md

 Prof. YMB suggested that having large amounts of RAM even with just a few cores should allow for some parallelization: each of the `*_subject()` functions should be parallelizable using the [`multiprocessing`](https://docs.python.org/3.7/library/multiprocessing.html) package.
 This is easy a la [functional programming](https://en.wikipedia.org/wiki/Functional_programming)!

  - The `do_subject()` function chains together the above functions so that we can use `multiprocessing.Pool.map()` function on our list of subject ids.
 The last function in the chain should return the final python object to be stored on disk corresponding to each subject.
  - We implement a `process_ptseries()` function that can be called by `clean_subject()`.
-This function should take the generated _*.ptseries*_ object and return a first class python object containing ROI names and related time series.
-The `clean_subject()` function, that originally had nothing to return, can now return this object so that `map` works. (recall, `map` applies a function to a list, and in particular can _never_ change the length of a list).
+This function should take the generated _*ptseries*_ file and return a python dictionary containing ROI names and related time series.
+The `clean_subject()` function, that originally had nothing to return, can now return this object so that `map` works. (recall, `map` applies a function to each element of a list, and in particular can _never_ change the length of a list).

 Note how `do_subject` really only does: